Creating and managing tables

 - Click Save to confirm.

-Once your Type is created, you can begin adding fields:
+Once your Table is created, you can begin adding fields:

 - In the list of types, identify the type or table you want to work with.